abinit/abinit/INSTALL_CentOS.md

     then, you need to find out where the MPI wrappers are installed.

-    If you installed the MPICH package via dnf, all directories can be displayed by using:
+    If you installed the MPICH package via dnf, the installation directories can be obtained by using e.g.

     ```sh
     rpm -ql mpich-devel | grep mpif90